kubernetes/website/content/en/docs/concepts/storage/volumes.md

 ceases to exist, Kubernetes destroys ephemeral volumes; however, Kubernetes does not destroy persistent volumes.

-At its core, a volume is just a directory, possibly with some data in it, which is accessible to the containers in a pod.
+At its core, a volume is a directory, possibly with some data in it, which is accessible to the containers in a pod.
 How that directory comes to be, the medium that backs it, and the contents of it are determined by the particular volume type used.